Nordea 1 - Global Stable Equity Fund BP

 To date, Nordea 1 - Global Stable Equity Fund BP has not paid any dividends.

-In Nordea 1 - Global Stable Equity Fund BP, the United States, Japan and France are represented as the three largest countries.
+In Nordea 1 - Global Stable Equity Fund BP, the United States, France and the United Kingdom are represented as the three largest countries.